tpschock/QR/README.md

   **fill this in with real contact info**
 - `data/notes/<slug>.md` — optional freeform extra content per property
   (from marketing fliers, etc.) — only needed for properties that have one
+- `data/company-info.md` — general info about the brokerage, given to the AI on every chat regardless of property — **fill this in with real content**
 - `lib/listings-data.ts` — reads and parses both CSVs, joins broker contact info onto each listing, filters out blank-status rows, auto-generates slugs